roman-milk/roman-milk.github.io/warren-bakers-valentine.md

  Blinking rapidly, too stunned by the woman's revelations to fully comprehend just what she was telling me, I sat there with my mouth hanging open.

  "May I ask a question, Warren?"
 Charlotte murmured, with eyes like a snake's as she stared at me.
 "Something personal."
-Report_Story #2